-Hence, it’s best to wait until at least 25 days after mating to get a Pug ultrasound done for the most accurate result.
+Hence, it’s best to wait until at least 25 days after partnering to get a Pug ultrasound done for the most accurate result.

 There are pros and cons to using the ultrasound method.
 While it should be painless, it can also be uncomfortable for the pregnant Pug.
 Some Pugs may tense up and feel vulnerable with the vet touching their belly.

 Additionally, the Pug’s belly hair needs to be shaved off for the ultrasound scan to get clear results.
 All of this can stress out your precious Pug.